 The Inspector General of Police, Idris, who was represented by AIG Umar Shehu, Assistant Inspector-General of Police, Intelligence department said

 We are building on our existing forensic and cybercrime facilities in order to successfully tackle the menace of this complex crime.
-Apart from setting up a dedicated forensic and cybercrime unit, we are going to continue to educate our rank and file on ICTAdvertisement
+Apart from setting up a dedicated forensic and cybercrime unit, we are going to continue to educate our rank and file on ICT

 At the end of the three-day workshop, participants are expected to conduct internet investigation, policing cyber terrorism in cyberspace and become efficient cyber investigators, and managing effectively digital forensic laboratory.